zhengshuai1001/JiKouCompany/README.md

 If you have a dream, don’t just sit there.
 Gather courage to believe that you can succeed and leave no stone unturned to make it a reality.

+Life is a series of building, testing, changing and iterating.